 - Encourage participants to continue to serve as interreligious leaders on their campuses and beyond

 - Develop greater collegiality among religious and spiritual life professionals on local campuses

-- Six In-person Meetings (Tuesday evenings, 6-9pm at Boston University’s Marsh Chapel)
+- Six In-person Meetings from October to April (Tuesday evenings, 6-9pm at Boston University’s Marsh Chapel)

 - Two Conference Calls

-- Spring Community Retreat (Saturday evening, Sunday, February 23-24, 2019, at the Walker Center for Ecumenical Exchange)
+- Spring Community Retreat (Saturday evening, Sunday, February 22-23, 2020, at the MIT Endicott House in Dedham, MA)

 - 2 Blog Posts or 1 Podcast (with a partner)